-If you’re a little league parent, you’re already aware of how hard it is to remove those brown stains kids get from sliding into second base.
+If you’re a Little League parent, you’re already aware of how hard it is to remove those brown stains kids get on their uniforms from sliding into second base.
 A popular solution — and for good reason — is to use a pressure washer to drive the dirt from the fabric.

 Tip: Don’t have easy access to a pressure washer?
 Use the washing wand at a self-serve car wash.

 Those inexpensive stacking chairs and tables that once were so shiny and clean inevitably devolve into filthy pieces of junk.
 However, a few minutes with a pressure washer can transform them back to like-new condition.